Big-Cluster Granola Recipe

 Granola ingredients including coconut, seeds, and brown sugar.

-• Vegetable oil or melted coconut oil: Provides moisture and helps bind the ingredients.
+• Vegetable oil or melted coconut oil: Adds moisture and helps everything stick together while it bakes.

-• Nuts of your choice (such as almonds, walnuts, and/or pecans): Adds crunch and nutty flavor.
+• Nuts and seeds of your choice (such as almonds, walnuts, and/or pecans): Add crunch, protein, and nutty flavor.

-• Dried fruit (such as raisins, cranberries, and/or dried blueberries): Offers a sweet and chewy contrast to the crunchy granola (optional).
+• Dried fruit (such as raisins, cranberries, and/or dried blueberries): Adds a chewy, sweet contrast to the crunchy ingredients.

 • Jump to the printable recipe for precise measurements